TheDataBlueprint/OracleDatabaseJDBCTestConnection/README.md

-🚀 **Oracle Database JDBC Utility (Executable JAR)**
+🚀 **Oracle Database JDBC Utility (JAR)**

-A high-performance Java CLI tool built with JDK 8 for interacting with and benchmarking Oracle Databases.
+A barely Java CLI tool built with JDK 8 for interacting with and benchmarking Oracle Databases (11g & 19c).
 This utility allows developers and DBAs to perform connectivity tests, CRUD operations, and security audits without an IDE.

 ✨ **Key Features**